 Lithium is a psychiatric medication used primarily as a first-line therapy for bipolar disorder.
-It is also used in treatment-resistant depression and reduces the risk of suicide in patients with major depressive disorder.
-The specific mechanism by which lithium acts to stabilize mood is still not definitively known, but it is thought to be due to inhibition of the phosphoinositol cascade.
+It is also used in treatment-resistant depression to augment antidepressants.
+The specific mechanism by which lithium acts to stabilize mood is not definitively known, but it is thought to be due to inhibition of the phosphoinositol cascade.
 Common side effects include gastrointestinal distress (nausea, diarrhea), polyuria, polydipsia, and tremor.
 Lithium therapy has a very narrow therapeutic index; frequent monitoring is therefore required to prevent toxicity.

 While the mechanism of action has not been definitively established, inhibition of the phosphoinositol cascade is thought to result in mood stabilization.